deanwampler/spark-scala-tutorial/tutorial/README.md

 ## Setup Instructions

 You can work through the examples and exercises on a local workstation, so-called *local mode*.
 If you have Hadoop version 2 (YARN based) installation available, including a virtual machine "sandbox" from one of the Hadoop vendors, you can also run most of the examples in that environment.
 I'll refer to this arrangement as *Hadoop mode*.
+Finally, the exercises should be runnable in Mesos and Spark *Standalone* clusters with minor tweaks.

 Let's discuss setup for local mode first.

 ## Setup for Local Mode

 Working in *local mode* makes it easy to edit, test, run, and debug applications quickly.
-Then, running them in Hadoop provides more real-world testing.
+Then, running them in a cluster provides more real-world testing and finally production scalability and resiliency.

 We will build and run the examples and exercises using [Typesafe Activator](http://typesafe.com/activator), which includes web-based and command-line interfaces.
 Activator includes a build tool for Scala that we'll use to download the libraries we need and to build our examples.